Steam Deck

 5. You want high resolution + high refresh rate.

-1. Steam deck does best at 800p@60hz.
-1080p@30-40 is often possible, but anything beyond that is likely out of reach except for the most basic of titles.
-OLED model has a 90hz screen.
+1. Steam deck's built in screen is 800p@60hz.
+This is a fine level of clarity for the small screen size and it performs well in terms of FPS / power efficency.
+If you use an external monitor, 1080p@30-40 is often possible, but anything beyond that is likely out of reach except for the most basic of titles.
+OLED model has an 800p 90hz screen.

 Other Links